 To access this mode, open up your camera app and then click the Mode button.
 From there, just choose the Best Shot option.
 And while sometimes the “best” photo that it picks might not be the one you were thinking of, you can still scroll through the other 7 photos that were taken and choose them instead.

 There are obviously a lot of really cool Galaxy S4 camera features, many of which you might not use all the time but are fun once in a blue moon.

-Did you try any of these tips for the Galaxy Note 4?
-Any new ones for you?
+Did you try any of these tips for the Galaxy S4?
+Do you have any others?